kennethmiranda/linux-sysadmin-lab/README.md

 VirtualBox installation.

 **Tradeoff:** Internal Network means the host machine cannot directly reach the VMs.
-Browser access to Prometheus and Grafana required an SSH tunnel workaround — see [Issue 8](#issue-8----host-browser-cannot-reach-prometheus-or-grafana) for details.
+Browser access to Prometheus and Grafana required an SSH tunnel workaround.
+See [Issue 8](#issue-8----host-browser-cannot-reach-prometheus-or-grafana) for details.

 ---